Welcome

 Keep reading to learn how to propagate Anthurium and take your gardening skills to the next level!

 Anthurium (Anthurium andraeanum) is a popular flowering plant native to the Americas.
 You may know the plant by its common name, Flamingo Flower or Flamingo Lily; the plant’s unique shape and spadix resemble the beautiful bird.
-You’ll find these exotic beauties in various colors, from the popular Red Flamingo Flower through the pristine White and Pink Anthuriums to the rare beauties like the Purple and Black Anthuriums.
+You’ll find these exotic beauties in various colors, from the popular Red Flamingo Flower through the pristine White and Pink Anthuriums to the rare beauties like the Livium and Black Anthuriums.

 Besides their striking appearance, these plants are appreciated for their air-purifying properties.
 They create a pleasant indoor environment by absorbing toxic substances from the air and improving indoor humidity.